US Cash Products-Chicago gasoline extends gains on refinery outage

 F2 RBOB gasoline for delivery early next week rose about 0.75 cent per gallon to 9.75 cents over the July RBOB futures.

-Harbor ultra-low sulfur diesel differentials fell back a quarter cent per gallon to 7.25 cents over July NYMEX heating oil futures in similarly thin trade.
+Harbor ultra-low sulfur diesel differentials fell back half a cent per gallon to 7.00 cents over July NYMEX heating oil futures in similarly thin trade.

 For more refinery news, please go to